daliazidan/Mediversal/README.md

 ## Setup Instructions (for Future Users)

+### Project Overview

+Mediversal is an innovative app focused on revolutionizing mental health and self-care through ultra-personalized meditation audios and videos.

 ### Basics

 Head over to the website link and immediately create an account by clicking on the ‘Sign Up’ button.